Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ## Handle open URL action

-The Mobile SDK allows users to add a callback function that is triggered before the [`open url`](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine#consequence-types) action occurrs.
-If the callback function returns YES, the SDK does not complete the `open url` action.
-If the callback function returns NO, the SDK completes the `open url` action.
+You can use this API to add a callback function that will be triggered before the [`open url`](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine#consequence-types) action occurrs.
+Depending on the return value of this callback, SDK decides whether it should run the logic to open the URL using underlying iOS API.
+If the callback function returns `YES`, then the SDK stops processing the URL.
+Otherwise, the SDK completes the `open url` action by calling `openURL:options:completionHandler:`.

 {% tabs %}
 {% tab title="iOS" %}